rails/rails/guides/source/configuring.md

 ### Configuring i18n

+All these configuration options are delegated to the `I18n` library.

+* `config.i18n.available_locales` whitelists the available locales for the app.
+Defaults to all locale keys found in locale files, usually only `:en` on a new application.

 * `config.i18n.default_locale` sets the default locale of an application used for i18n.
 Defaults to `:en`.

+* `config.i18n.enforce_available_locales` ensures that all locales passed through i18n must be declared in the `available_locales` list, raising an `I18n::InvalidLocale` exception when setting an unavailable locale.
+Defaults to `true`.
+It is recommended not to disable this option unless strongly required, since this works as a security measure against setting any invalid locale from user input.

 * `config.i18n.load_path` sets the path Rails uses to look for locale files.
 Defaults to `config/locales/*.{yml,rb}`.